jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   table.header([*Who is a GOOD candidate?*], [*Who might NOT be?*]), table.hline(stroke: 1pt),
   [
-    - *Confirmed food allergy:* convincing history of reaction with either positive skin test or IgE blood test
+    - *Confirmed food allergy:* convincing story of reaction + either positive skin or blood testing.

-    - *Young children:* Infants and preschoolers (under age 6) have immune systems that more easily 'unlearn' allergies.They are also much less likely to have severe reactions during OIT than older children (imagine \<1% versus 14%).
+    - *Young children:* Infants and preschoolers (under age 6) have immune systems that more easily 'unlearn' allergies.They are much less likely to have severe reactions during OIT than older children (imagine 1% versus 14%).

-    - *Ability to be consistent:* Able to eat a dose every single day at around the same time. the family must be willing, able, and ready to recognize and treat allergic reactions, including using self-injectable epinephrine properly and in a timely manner
+    - *Ability to be consistent:* The ideal patient eats their dose every day at around the same time.
+Their family must be willing, able, and ready to recognize and treat allergic reactions, including using self-injectable epinephrine properly.
   ],
   [
-    - *Uncontrolled Asthma:* Your asthma must be well-managed before starting.
+    - *Have uncontrolled asthma:* asthma *must* be well-managed before starting.
+Badly controlled asthma is a strong risk factor for more severe allergic reactions.

-    - *Severe active Eczema:* Severe eczema can make it hard to tell when an allergic reaction is happening.
+    - *Severe active eczema:* Severe eczema can make it hard to tell when an allergic reaction is happening.

-    - *Older patients:* > age of 6, more likely to have anaphylaxis, less likely to adhere
+    - *Older patients:* while not a strict rule, once over 6 years old, patients are more likely to have anaphylaxis, and less likely to be consistent with doses

-    - *Inability to obtain required equipment, language barriers*
+    - *Inability to obtain required equipment, language barriers, or inconsistent schedule*

-    - *Inconsistent schedule:* If you travel constantly or cannot stick to a daily routine.

   ],
 )